GEOM4009-riparian-connectivity/riparian-connectivity-public/README.md

 **Watershed area (km2)** - The total area of the watershed (km2), as represented by the user provided file.

 **Riparian buffer area (km2)** - The total area (km2) of the riparian buffer.
-It is "pixelated", in that its boundary conforms to the boundary of the pixels that fell mostly (e.g. more than 50%) within the union of the dissolved buffers around the water bodies and water courses features provided by the user.
+It is "pixilated", in that its boundary conforms to the boundary of the pixels that fell mostly (e.g. more than 50%) within the union of the dissolved buffers around the water bodies and water courses features provided by the user.

 **Vegetation area (km2):** The total area (km2) of the pixels classified as vegetation within the riparian buffer.
 These pixels have an NDVI equal to or higher than the NDVI threshold provided by the user.